Silla: Early period

-Talhae of Silla (57–80) was the son-in-law of Namhae of Silla (4–24).
-According to the Samguk Sagi, Seoktalhae was the prince of Yongseongguk(龍成國) or Dapana(多婆那國), located 1,000-ri(里), northeast of Japan.
+Talhae of Silla (57 CE–80 CE) was the son-in-law of Namhae of Silla (4 CE–24 CE).
+According to the Samguk sagi, Seoktalhae was the prince of Yongseongguk (龍成國) or Dapana (多婆那國), located 1,000-ri (里), northeast of Japan (?).
 Following the will of Namhae of Silla, he became the fourth king of Silla.
 One day, he found a low peak next to Mt.
-Toham(吐含山) and packed it with his own house, and he buried charcoal next to the house of a Japonic official named Hogong(瓠公), who lived there, and deceived him that his ancestors were blacksmiths, but the Hogong family took their home.
+Toham (吐含山) and packed it with his own house, and he buried charcoal next to the house of a Japonic official named Hogong (瓠公), who lived there, and deceived him that his ancestors were blacksmiths, but the Hogong family took their home.
 Hogong was tricked into handing over his house and property to the Seoktalhae.
-During this period, Kim Al-ji, the ancestor of Gyeongju Kim, was adopted by Talhae of Silla.
+During this period, Kim Al-chi, the ancestor of Gyeongju Kim, was adopted by Talhae of Silla.

 The territory outside the capital was greatly conquered during the period of Pasa of Silla (80–112).
 As soon as he ascended the throne, he ordered officials to encourage agriculture, silkworm farming and train soldiers.
-There was a territorial dispute between the Eumjipbeol and Siljikgok, and the two countries first asked Pasa of Silla to mediate, pasa of Silla was handed over to King Suro of Gimhae, who was the local leader at the time.
+There was a territorial dispute between the Eumjipbeol and Siljikgok, and the two countries first asked Pasa of Silla to mediate, Pasa of Silla was handed over to King Suro of Gimhae, who was the local leader at the time.
 King Suro instead resolved the territorial issue and ruled in favor of Eumjipbeol.
-However, King Suro sent an assassin to kill the head of the six Silla divisions, who hid in the Eumjipbeol while the assassin was escaping, and King Tachugan(陀鄒干) protected the assassin.
+However, King Suro sent an assassin to kill the head of the six Silla divisions, who hid in the Eumjipbeol while the assassin was escaping, and King Tachugan (陀鄒干) protected the assassin.
 In response, Pasa of Silla invaded Eumjipbeol in 102 and Tachugan surrendered, and the Siljikgok and Apdok, which were frightened by Silla, also surrendered.
 Six years later, it entered the inland area and attacked and merged Dabulguk, Bijigukuk, and Chopalguk.